December 2010. Over the years I have pinpointed many, many RFI-sources. They

 Jim Brown, K9YC, made an extensive, excellent 66 page article on the subject

-of the mechanisms that cause the RFI and couple it in and out of devices and
+that cause the RFI and couple it in and out of devices and systems.

 Chris G3SOW has written down his own memorable RFI-hunting experiences, at